AgileKip/akip-travel-example/readme.md

 ## Examples

-There are examples on how to use the AgileKip Platform to generate and handle different times of Process Aware Information Systems based on the Travel Plan model.
+These are examples on how to use the AgileKip Platform to generate and handle different types of Process Aware Information Systems based on the Travel Plan model.

 | Example                                                                 | Description |
 | ----------------------------------------------------------------------- | ----------- |